Applies to all audio interfaces on Windows.

 Troubleshooting with a ‘clean boot’

-Before you try a clean boot, make sure you have removed any bloatware and unwated apps as described here: Remove bloatware and unwanted apps.
+Next, you should try troubleshooting with a series of clean boots.
+Before you try a clean boot, make sure you have removed any bloatware and unwanted apps as described here: Remove bloatware and unwanted apps.

 A ‘clean boot’ will enable you to start your computer with a minimal set of apps, drivers, and services running.
 This can help you to determine if any app, driver, or service is contributing to any issues you are experiencing.
 You should follow the steps at the link below: